dotnet-presentations/letslearn-dotnet-aspire/workshop/5-integrations.md

 ## Add Redis Integration to App Host

 To add the Redis hosting integration to our App Host, we need to install the `Aspire.Hosting.Redis` NuGet package.
-This package provides the necessary pirces to configure the service in the App Host.
+This package provides the necessary pieces to configure the service in the App Host.
 Redis is provided through a container image in this workshop, and when we start the .NET Aspire App Host, it will automatically download the Redis container image and start the Redis server.

-With the NuGet installed we can configure it.
+With the NuGet package installed, we can add Redis to our App Host:

 1. Open the `Program.cs` file in the `AppHost` project.
 1. Add the following code under `var builder = DistributedApplication.CreateBuilder(args);`